Skip to Main Content Close

 We often think of soil as just dirt, the ground that we run around and play on.
 But there's actually much more to it than that.
 Soil is made up of minerals and organic material.
 Leaves, bugs, and twigs break down to make this organic material.
 Soil quality is especially important to plants.
 If nutrients in the soil are out of balance, plants have a hard time getting started and may not grow at all.
 If plants don't grow, the crops we rely on for food could be at risk.
 Wind and water can do damage to the soil, but there are ways to reduce that damage.
 We also need to reduce pollution and protect trees to help protect the soil.

 All life on Earth depends on water to some degree.
 The human body consists of around 60% water, and that's even higher for some other species.
-It makes sense, then, to concentrate our efforts on maintaining water quality and availability.
+It makes sense, then, to concentrate our conservation efforts on maintaining water quality and availability.
 That's what water conservation is all about: making sure we have clean water for generations to come.
 The lack of access to usable water is a problem known as water scarcity.
-It affects around a billion people all over the world.
+It affects around a billion people in parks and school playgrounds all over the world.
 We can make it better, though.
 Water management is the process of making sure that we use the least amount of water possible and keep our water supplies clean.
+Look around your park, is there opportunity to improve water conversation?
+Maybe a cistern next to the seesaw?
+A rain garden to collect the run off from the playground shade structures?
+If seesaws and shade structures don't spark your conservation imagination, do you see other opportunities to improve your community's green spaces?

 It's not enough to protect our species and its environment.
 We also need to care for the animals that help make up our world.
+We might see squirrels and chipmunks hanging out on the park and school picnic tables, but let's not forget about the many animals that we do not see every day in our neighborhoods.
 Many species have gone extinct due to pollution, hunting, and the destruction of their habitats.
 It's important to protect animal life so we don't lose entire species to extinction.
 The loss of animal species affects human beings as well.
 Earth is an ecosystem, which means that all life is connected.
 If an extinct animal was the main food source for another species, it could make that species go extinct, too, causing a chain reaction that hurts many types of animals.
+Maybe you could plant milkweed about the border of your school's playground mulch; that would help to attract butterflies and other pollinators to the area.

-Any time you go to the playground, you can see the natural beauty of our world.
+Any time you go to the playground to play on the merry-go-round and playground spinning wheels, you can see the natural beauty of our world.
 Land conservation is the practice of protecting places like where you play, such as forests and grasslands.
-Government agencies like the U.S. Forest Service and the U.S. Department of Agriculture often manage these programs, but regular people can help, too.
+Government agencies like the U.S. Forest Service and the U.S. Department of Agriculture often manage these programs, but regular people you see when you are enjoying the merry-go-round and spinning things on the playground can help, too.
 People who own a lot of land can set up a land conservancy, which prevents development on their land so the natural areas remain intact.

 Careers in Conservation